 Dr. Aaron DeShaw, Esq. is trial lawyer based in Portland, Oregon.
+He is one of few Oregon lawyers selected for the American Board of Trial Advocates, and has been named to Super Lawyers (the Top 5% of Oregon lawyers) in multiple years.
 He is the leading author in the U.S. on the subject of insurance bodily injury claim software (including Colossus, Liability Navigator and ClaimIQ), the computer software systems used by most auto insurers in the United States for evaluating personal injury claims.
 In the past, Dr. DeShaw has served as a resource for media such as CNN, MSNBC, BusinessWeek, A.M.
 Best, and other national media on the topic of insurance claims practices.

 - Spinal Injury Cases, Session One: Basic Spinal Anatomy for Lawyers and Legal Staff (Continuing Legal Education Video)